Net zero: climate-saving target or delay tactic?

 It also strives for a safer cap of 1.5C of warming which experts believe can stave off the worst social, economic and environmental effects of a hothouse Earth.

-According to the Intergovernmental Panel for Climate Change (IPCC), the 1.5-C cap means most nations by mid-century need to be carbon neutral -- that is, either reduce emissions to zero or offset those that remain through ecological or technological solutions.
+According to the Intergovernmental Panel for Climate Change (IPCC), most nations need to be carbon neutral -- that is, either reduce emissions to zero or offset those that remain through ecological or technological solutions -- by mid-century in order to stay below the 1.5C cap.

 - Who's on board? -